AndrewAPrice/Perception/turkey/Bytecode.md

-The file contains the layout of immediate representation used by the Turkey Virtual Machine.
+The file contains the layout of bytecode used by the Turkey Virtual Machine.

 # Instructions
 The immediate representation is in two-address code.
 The destination is the actual position of the instruction.